Ecwid (by Lightspeed) Review 2023: Solid Ecommerce Software?

 Further details about each subscription can be found in the table below:

-If you're a small business owner with little-no knowledge of programming or web design, Ecwid offers an intuitive ecommerce platform that can help you kickstart selling online in an easy, logical fashion.
-The dashboard is clearly arranged and includes all features and tools that you'll need to manage your products, and sell your goods, whether digital or physical.
+If you're a small business owner with little-no knowledge of programming or web design, Ecwid offers an intuitive ecommerce platform that can help you get started selling online.
+The dashboard is clearly arranged and includes everything needed to manage your products, and sell your goods, whether digital or physical.

-This simplicity does come at a price though: If you want to learn on the job, and work your way up to a customized online store, Ecwid might not be the right option for you, since creativity and a free hand in terms of design are definitely not the service's strong suits.
-There's little that users can change so far as content blocks or designs go, and even though at first glance there appears to be an ample selection of design templates, the similarities of these become quickly apparent.
+Simplicity does come at a price though: If you want to learn on the job, and work your way up to a customized online store, Ecwid might not be the right choice, since creativity and design freedom are limited.
+There's little selection in terms of content blocks or designs, and even though at first glance there appears to be a nice variety of design templates, the similarities of these become quickly apparent.

-Should you be able to live within these limitations, you'll likely find Ecwid to be one of the most user-friendly ecommerce platforms on the market, and, owing to its free version, one that can be taken for a test drive before deciding.
+Should you be able to live with these limitations, Ecwid might appear to be one of the most user-friendly ecommerce platforms on the market.
+Thanks to its free version, you can even take it for a test drive before deciding.

-Even though we at EXPERTE.com take great pride in what we do, we're not able to answer all questions in a single review.
-Therefore, we recommend taking a look at what Ecwid's customers have to say about the service, a compilation of which we've provided here, for your convenience.
+Even though we take great pride in what we do, we're not able to answer all questions in a single review.
+Therefore, we recommend taking a look at what Ecwid's customers have to say about the service.

-If you want more freedom when designing your online store, we can highly recommend our overall winner, Wix.
-The Israeli provider offers a much more advanced site builder and makes everything you need to sell products available in a truly remarkable package.
-You will have to do without a free version, however, Wix's prices are incredibly reasonable, considering what is offered.
+If you want more freedom when designing your online store, we highly recommend our overall winner, Wix.
+The Israeli provider offers a more advanced site builder and makes everything you need to sell products available in a truly remarkable package.
+Even though Wix doesn't offer a free store builder, its prices are very reasonable, considering what is offered.